Street names

 Gustav-Moll-Straße

-The merchant Gustav Moll, who came from the Lenneper Land, is considered the founder of Neubeckum.
-There was even serious consideration of naming the municipality founded in 1899 "Mollstadt" in his honour.
+Gustav Moll, a merchant from Lenneper Land, is considered the founder of Neubeckum.
+Serious consideration was even given to naming the municipality, which was founded in 1899, "Mollstadt" in his honour.
 The name "Kalkheim" was also discussed at the time.

 Hammer Straße (after 1824)

-After Beckum had received permission to build a road to Hamm, the section to Dolberg was completed by 1824 at a cost of 17,000 Taler, which had to be raised by the town alone.
-The entire route via Heessen to Hamm was completed in 1844 (see also Stromberger Straße).
+After Beckum received permission to build a motorway to Hamm, the section to Dolberg was completed by 1824 at a cost of 17,000 thalers, which had to be raised by the town alone.
+The entire route via Hessen to Hamm was completed in 1844 (see also Stromberger Straße).

 Hansaring (05.10.1954)